 St Peter-in-the-East, Oxford, Norman church in Oxford, England

-The church was constructed around 1140 under Robert D'Oilly, Oxford's Norman governor, and named after S. Pietro in Vincoli in Rome.
-Its name also references its original position near Oxford's East Gate.
+The church was built around 1140 under Robert D'Oilly, Oxford's Norman governor, and named after S. Pietro in Vincoli in Rome.
+The "in-the-East" part of its name reflects its original position close to Oxford's East Gate.

 The church now functions as a library for St Edmund Hall students, transforming a sacred space into an academic one.
 The adjoining north churchyard has become a garden with a bronze statue of St Edmund at its center.

-The north window holds stained glass from both the 14th and 15th centuries, donated by vicar Vincent Wyking in 1433.
-These panes represent surviving examples of medieval glasswork that have endured through the centuries.
+The north window contains stained glass from the 14th and 15th centuries, donated by vicar Vincent Wyking in 1433.
+These panes are among the few surviving examples of medieval glasswork still in their original setting.

 The community of curious travelers